SridharJagannathan/drosSleepStages_Datasettools_SciAdvances2023/README.md

 * Python 3.6.x

 ## Support
-* Please e-mail me incase you face any difficulty of extracting/utilising the dataset and I will try and get back to you in a few days
+* Please raise an issue incase you face any difficulty of extracting/utilising the dataset and I will try and get back to you in a few days.